-HIV was established as the cause of AIDS in 1983.
-Since then, we’ve learned a great deal about the ways HIV can be transmitted and prevented.
-Today, we have an abundance of tools available to prevent HIV transmission.
+HIV was identified as the cause of AIDS in 1983.
+Since then, we’ve learned a great deal about how the virus can be transmitted and prevented.
+Today, many tools are available to prevent HIV transmission.
 Even without a cure or a vaccine, we have the means to end the epidemic in the United States and around the world.

 Get tested.
-Approximately 25 percent of HIV-positive people in the U.S. don’t know they’re infected.
-Know your status to protect your health—and the health of others.
-Click here to find out more about HIV testing.
+Approximately 13% of people living with HIV in the United States don’t know they have the virus.
+Know your status to protect your health—and your partner.

-Practice safer sex.
+Use condoms.
 When used correctly and consistently, condoms and lubricant can greatly reduce the risk of HIV and other sexually transmitted infections.
-Click here for more info on safer sex.
+Click here for more info on other ways to practice safer sex.

 Reduce drug-injection risk.
 If you inject drugs, never share needles, syringes or other “works.”
 If unused injection equipment is not available, be sure to clean shared needles, syringes and other works with bleach and water.
 Click here for more info on safer injecting.

 Reduce mother-to-child transmission.
 If you’re pregnant—or are thinking of starting a family—get tested for HIV.
-If you’re positive, careful prenatal care, including the use of HIV meds for the mother, can greatly reduce the risk of passing the virus on to the baby to 2 percent or less chance.
+If you’re positive, good prenatal care, including the use of HIV meds by the mother, can reduce the risk of passing the virus on to the baby to 2% or less.
 Click here for more on preventing mother-to-child transmission.

 Last Reviewed: January 5, 2023